Skip to main content

 • Stale ingestion status in the Data Portal UI

-The table ingestion status in the Data Portal UI could appear outdated even while ingestion was running successfully.
+The table ingestion status could appear outdated even while ingestion was running.
 The table details view now refreshes more frequently, giving users an accurate, up-to-date status.

 • Pinot Preview API hanging on S3 files

-Resolved an issue where the Pinot Preview API could hang when previewing data from millions of S3 files.
+Resolved an issue where the Pinot Preview API could hang when previewing data from S3.
 The preview experience for S3-based sources is now more reliable.

 • Clearer permission error for running queries

 Improved error handling in Query Console when a user is missing the getRunningQueries permission.
-Queries continue to run successfully, and the UI now shows clearer, less disruptive messaging instead of a confusing 403 popup.
+Queries continue to run successfully with clearer, less disruptive messaging instead of a confusing 403 popup.

 January 15, 2026